martiniani-lab/sweetsourcod/README.md

 # SweetSourCod

-## The sweet source coding library
+## The sweet source-coding library

 This library is a collection of methods to estimate the entropy of sequences by data compression (source coding).